Pitta Diet: Cooling Foods, Recipes & 7-Day Meal Plan

 7-Day Pitta Meal Plan

-This sample meal plan demonstrates cooling, Pitta-balancing meals for a full week.
+A week of cooling, Pitta-balancing meals.
 Adjust based on season and local availability.

 Monday